Emil Minty

 Emil Minty (born 1972) is an Australian jeweller and former child actor.

 Career

-Minty played The Feral Kid, a feral child in the 1981 film Mad Max 2: The Road Warrior.
+Minty played The Feral Kid, a feral child in the 1981 film Mad Max 2.
 As an actor, he had no lines in the film.
 After Mad Max 2, he had minor parts in Fluteman (1982) and in The Winds of Jarrah (1983).
 In 1990 he appeared in a few episodes of A Country Practice.

 Personal life

 Minty withdrew from acting when he finished school.
 He became a jeweller, and has worked at Chris Lewis Jewellers in Sydney's Gladesville since the early 1990s.
 He is a father of two.